DANC 5092. Special Topics. 1-3 Hours.

 This course builds on the exploration of the Laban system categories of Body, Effort, Shape and Space, established in DANC 5373.
 Focus is on refining the student's understanding of these descriptive terms and their interrelationship.
 In addition, deeper concepts, such as the coalescence of these factors as they are observed in the physical relationships between people, are addressed.
 Throughout, the course emphasizes the context and implications of movement as a meaningful mode of human communication.

 Prerequisite: DANC 5373.

 This course includes the analysis of various components of design and development of basic dance studies into more extended dance works.

 The purpose of this course is to extend understanding of dance as an art and a craft and to improve ability to choreograph an extended dance work.

 DANC 5380.
 Dance Composition III.
 3 Hours.

-This graduate level choreography course builds upon earlier classes and examines various approaches to the creative process.
-Emphasis will be placed on preparing students for the graduate thesis concert.
-Exercises and assignments will test the student's ability to adapt to a variety of situations and hone problem-solving skills.
+This graduate level choreography course builds upon earlier classes as students examine various approaches to the creative process.
+Emphasis is placed on preparing students for the graduate thesis concert.
+Exercises and assignments test the student's ability to adapt to a variety of situations and hone problem-solving skills.

 Prerequisite: DANC 5376, DANC 5378.